 This experience is relevant to my story because it demonstrates my love of puzzles and riddles, which was a prerequisite to understanding the writing method used to create the Bible.

 The Wuzzles is the first animated television show created by Disney.
 It features hybrid cartoon animals.
 The show is about an island where things get mix which are not usually mixed.

 When I was 15 years old, I was taken to the doctor because my legs were swelling with fluid.
 At first, the doctors thought I had lupus and that my body was attacking my kidneys.
 The doctor said that unless they stabilize the threat, I had less than one month to live.

 Later, in the hospital, as I thought of the possibility of death, I felt sad because it seemed that I had not lived my life to its full potential.
 I was a good Christian.
 I followed the rules.
 But I had not done anything worth remembering.
 So, that night I prayed to God and made Him a deal.
 I said that if He lets me live, then in the future, after I die, when I meet him at the pearly gates, I will come with a good story to tell Him.

 The next day, the doctors discovered that I had Minimal Change Disease.
 They stabilized the threat, and I was able to continue my life.
 But I never forgot about my promise to God.
 From that day forward, I tried to live a life that was worth talking about.

 Minimal Change Disease is a kidney disorder in which large amounts of protein is lost from the body.
 The disease gets its name from the fact the unhealthy kidney cannot be distinguished from a healthy kidney when viewed under a normal microscope (the difference between the two kidneys seems minimal).

 The near death experience changed who I was, as a person.
 I was no longer burdened by the dumb things that most teenagers are worried about.
 I decided that I was going to live my life as though I was in a movie, and I had to make the movie worth watching.

-To continue my story, click on the banner below.
+To continue my story, click here.